VladPreda11/Bank/README.md

 - Be able to see the transactions history (income/ outcome)

 Transaction:
-An operation of money transfer between two accounts After the transaction is executed, the balance is updated accordingly for both accounts
+An operation of money transfer between two accounts.
+After the transaction is executed, the balance is updated accordingly for both accounts

 Bonus: